n1kk/shift-tab/README.md

 # shift-tab

-String template tag to manage indent in a text block and more.
+String template tag to manage indent in a multiline text block and some more.
 Use custom processors to create your own powerful loggers, stylers and formatters.

-Usa cases:

-- As a [template tag](#template-tag-signature) for in-place unindenting and processing of text blocks
-- As a [normal function](#string-processor-signature) to dynamically process text in variables or pass to some pipeline as a processor
-- As a [factory](#tag-factory-signature) to create [preconfigured](#configuration-options) tags or methods

-Uniformal, same function to use as tag, method and a factory.
-Factory product can also be used as both, a tag or a method.

-### Usage:
+Works with both `tabs` and `spaces`.
+The first indent character that is encountered will become the indentation character, a mix won't work.

+## Usage

 Install: